 Stephanie Brown, the snarky Batgirl

 Created by Chuck Dixon and Tom Lyle, Stephanie Brown made her first appearance as a plot device in Detective Comics #647–649 (June-July 1992).
-The daughter of the third-rate villain, the Cluemaster, Stephanie wanted to “spoil” his plans and became the vigilante named Spoiler as a result.
-Her road crossed paths with Batman and Robin, and she became a foil and a love interest for Tim Drake.
-When the latter quit being Robin, Steph took for a short stint the mantle.
-Stephanie was heavily trained by Batman and got martial arts training from Batgirl.
+The daughter of the third-rate villain the Cluemaster, she wanted to ‘spoil’ his plans and became the vigilante Spoiler as a result.
+She crossed paths with Batman and Robin, becoming a foil and love interest for Tim Drake.
+When the latter quit being Robin, Stephanie took on the mantle for a short time.
+She was heavily trained by Batman and received martial arts training from Batgirl.

-Stephanie Brown has a whole superhero career before becoming Batgirl, a mantle she took after Cassandra Cain gave her the costume.
-If Barbara wasn’t on board at first, Steph proved quickly that she was worthy of the name, and Babs allows her to continue as Batgirl, even designing her a costume and training her.
+She had a whole superhero career before becoming Batgirl, a mantle she took after Cassandra Cain gave her the costume.
+Although Barbara was initially reluctant, Steph quickly proved that she was worthy of the name and Barbara allowed her to continue as Batgirl, even designing her a costume and training her.

-Of all the Batgirls, Stephanie is the most snarky one.
-Not brooding like Batman doesn’t mean Steph is not an intense and driven person.
-On the contrary, she had to prove her value more than once and had to fight for her place in the family.
+Of all the Batgirls, Stephanie is the snarkiest.
+Just because she doesn’t brood like Batman doesn’t mean she’s not an intense and driven person.
+In fact, she has had to prove her worth on more than one occasion and fight for her place in the family.

-Recommended Reading: Stephanie Brown’s run as Batgirl has since been reprinted in two trade paperbacks:
+Recommended Reading: Stephanie Brown’s run as Batgirl has been reprinted in two trade paperbacks:

 - Batgirl: Stephanie Brown Vol. 1